-9 The taxable income inclusion at the individual level requires a gross up to account for any tax the corporation has paid on the dividend received by the individual.
+10 The taxable income inclusion at the individual level requires a gross up to account for any tax the corporation has paid on the dividend received by the individual.

-10 In years after 2019, at the federal level, the deduction rates applied to eligible and non-eligible dividends are 6/11 and 9/13, respectively, pursuant to section 121.
+11 In years after 2019, at the federal level, the deduction rates applied to eligible and non-eligible dividends are 6/11 and 9/13 multiplied by the respective dividend gross-up rate, respectively, pursuant to section 121.
 Refer to Table 4: Summary of the federal and provincial dividend tax credit rates table below for more details.

-11 See Table 3: Dividend refund mechanism's provincial tax credit calculation as an example for 2023.
-Ontario dividend tax credit rates on taxable dividends are 10.00% for eligible dividends (or 13.80% on actual dividends) and 2.9863% for ineligible dividends (or 3.43% on actual dividends
+12 See Table 3: Dividend refund mechanism's provincial tax credit calculation as an example for 2024.
+Ontario dividend tax credit rates on taxable dividends are 10.00% for eligible dividends (or 13.80% on actual dividends) and 2.9863% for ineligible dividends (or 3.43% on actual dividends).